Kenrok42/Baldej-Delights/README.md

 ## Contributing
-You are free to use any textures or code from this repository
+You are free to use any texture or code from this repository